ccrma/chuck-website/smuck/index.md

     ```txt
     git clone https://github.com/ccrma/smuck.git
     ```
-2. Copy the contents of one `src` to one of the following directories:
+2. Copy the contents of `src` to one of the following directories:
     ```txt
     C:\Windows\system32\ChucK
     C:\Program Files\ChucK\chugins